 Movement Disorders Fellow Schedule

-The fellow will be provided several opportunities to participate in outpatient clinic in both the county and University Hospital setting as well as time for procedures.
-Built into the fellow schedule includes administration time to participate in educational opportunities as well as research opportunities should the fellow desire.
-All weekends and holidays are off and there is no night call.
+The fellows participate in an outpatient clinic in both the Harris health system and UTHealth.
+The schedule includes administrative time to participate in educational opportunities as well as research opportunities.
+All weekends and holidays are off, and there is no night call.

 UTMOVE is part of the movement disorder match facilitated through the San Francisco matching program: SFMatch.